Benign Flame: Saga of Love - 18

 Continued from “Tentative Moves”

-‘It must be the handiwork of the politicians out of power who itch for mischief,’ articulated Raja Rao, ‘Even if one kid who sees them were to be inspired by the deeds of any of these greats, then the value of that life for the country would countervail the cost of all the statues put together.
-But why don’t I find Srinatha.’
+“It could be the mischief of the out-of-power politicos itching for political spoils.
+Even if one kid, who sees them, were to be inspired by the deeds of any one of these greats, then the value of that life for the humanity would countervail the cost of all these statues put together.
+But whither gone Srinatha,” articulated Raja Rao.

-“The hallmark of greatness is the ability to appreciate the virtues of other peoples and their cultures’,’ said Raja Rao.
-‘Are you aware of what Appaiah Dikshitar, the Tamil poet saint said of us Andhras?
-He felt that to be born an Andhra and to be able to speak Telugu is a boon, which cannot be achieved without much penance.
-But normally bigotry makes people imagine they are superior to the rest of the peoples put together.’
+“The hallmark of greatness is the ability to appreciate the virtues of other peoples and their cultures.
+You may know that Appaiah Dikshitar, the Tamil poet-saint said that to be born an Andhra and to be able to speak Telugu is a boon, which cannot be achieved without much penance.
+But normally bigotry makes people imagine that they are superior to the rest of the peoples put together,” articulated Raja Rao.

 As it started drizzling by then, they thought of leaving.

 “I’ll fall in line,” said Raja Rao, looking at Roopa.

 Halfway through, having got caught in the pouring rain, in no time, they got wet to their roots, and falling behind them on purpose, Raja Rao went on devouring Roopa’s flowing figure at its back.